 After all the planning that goes into a successful event and all the worries that can surround it, there’s one nightmare that tops the list: It gets postponed—or even canceled.
-Yet, that’s been the choice for a huge number of 2020 events, both large and small.
-It’s a tough decision to make, but due to the pandemic, many event planners are being forced to cancel their large gatherings.
-If you’re one of them, you probably have a lot of questions, especially, “What’s next?”
-It’s likely the first time you’ve had to deal with a cancelation, and there’s a lot that has to happen to make sure it’s done right.
+Yet, that was the choice for a huge number of 2020 and 2021 events, both large and small.
+It’s a tough decision to make, but in the last couple years, many event planners were forced to cancel their large gatherings.

 Event Canceled?
 Here Are Your Next Steps